A podcast about identity, faith and social engagement in dangerous times.

 An inside look at the young, diverse, progressive Christians who are transforming the evangelical movement.

-"One of the sharpest...accounts...of progressive evangelicalism."
+"One of the sharpest...accounts...of progressive evangelicalism." - LA Review of Books

 About Deborah Jian Lee